mokis3k/AdventureWorks/README.md

-# AdventureWorks – Revenue & Customer Segmentation Analysis
+# AdventureWorks – Sales & Customer Segmentation Analysis

 ## Project Overview
 This project explores the **AdventureWorks** dataset provided by Microsoft, which simulates the operations of a bicycle shop.